Caff1982/linkedin-skill-assessments-quizzes/spring-framework/spring-framework-quiz.md

 - [ ] @WebFilter; ServletContextInitializer
 - [x] @Component; FilterRegistrationBean

 #### Q51.
-What is the correct term for each definition bellow?
+What is the correct term for each definition below?

-1. A predicate that matches join points.
+1 A predicate that matches join points.
-2. A point during the execution of a program, such as the execution of a method or the handling of an exception.
+2 A point during the execution of a program, such as the execution of a method or the handling of an exception.
-3. An action taken by an aspect at a particular join point.
+3 An action taken by an aspect at a particular join point.

 - [ ]
   ```